Part of the Art, Film & Media Department

 Crafting Your Future

 Our students successfully compete with art school graduates for high-profile positions.
-As a student in this program, you will develop excellent technical and conceptual skills for graphic design, photography, studio, or art education.
+As a student in this program, you will develop excellent technical and conceptual skills in your area of focus.
 You will also come away from the program with a professional portfolio of work.

 Our Art graduates currently serve as art educators, freelancers, graphic artists, photographers, producers, and studio artists (sculptors, ceramists, painters).
 Art students have gone to work at companies and publications such as The New Yorker, Tyndale Publishers, The Discovery Channel, and Wired Magazine.